 8. Remember to stop and see the things that the average tourist might not think of.
 Get out of sticking simply to the mainstream cafes and activities.
 See the streets and experience the local life.
 Eat what they eat when you can.
 Go to places that locals recommend.
 The city is full of great street food options – think kebab sandwiches and crêpe stands galore!
 You can get cheap food that is also delicious!
 Check out the cheese shops and buy some bread to go with it.
 Have picnics with your goodies, and take advantage of the wine scene.
 The sky’s the limit with your eating wishes in Paris/

 9. Another issue for many young people will be affordability.
 Budget!
 Budget!
 Budget!
-Yes, by all means buy a souvenir, but don’t go splurge on the most expensive porcelain vase or a shopping spree at the Parisian shopping district.
-Buy your souvenirs away from the centre of the tourist traps, and make sure you look for cheaper options!
+Yes, by all means, buy a souvenir, but don’t go splurge on the most expensive porcelain vase or a shopping spree at the Parisian shopping district.
+Buy your souvenirs away from the center of the tourist traps, and make sure you look for cheaper options!

 You should come back home and feel like you’ve taken something away.
-Whether that’s an increase in knowledge of the language or history, a new love for something, a greater respect for the people, place, culture, religion, etc., or an increase in gratitude for what you have, what you are able to do, what you know and have yet to learn.
-How can someone get the most out of Paris?
-Prepare, plan, and research before you go.
+Whether that’s an increase in knowledge of the language or history, a new love for something, greater respect for the people, place, culture, religion, etc., or an increase in gratitude for what you have, what you are able to do, what you know and have yet to learn.
+Having listed out the must visit places in Paris for you, most of which would be places of history, love and of course, food, I’m sure this guide will prove beneficial to you.
+But I must insist that you do your share of research before you board that flight to Paris!

 Embrace that Paris might be different than you pictured, and learn to love the things the locals love.
 As millennials, we sometimes get too set on what we want something to be.
 Embrace Paris.
 Document the actual things you did, and you saw, and you felt.
 Paris is real and waiting to be seen.
 Let’s go out and see it with the Parisian state of mind that life is rosy, art is everywhere, and people should always sing in French.